kitsunekyo/ISP-SpeedTest-Logger/README.md

 - host machine should have internet access

 ## Usage

+### docker-compose
 Run `docker-compose up -d` to build and start all docker containers (db, frontend, api).
 It will also automatically build frontend and backend on the first startup.

 > docker-compose.yml has defaults for environment variables. should you want to use it without docker, create an `.env` file in `./server`, that holds your application config. (rename the example)

+### development
+During development you might want to run mongodb via docker, but run the api / frontend locally.

+Install dependencies first with `npm install`, both in server and client.

+You can then run `npm start`, to start the application in dev mode.

 Frontend is available on `http://localhost:8080/speedtest`